QuantaAlpha/VideoDR-Benchmark/README.md

-# Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis
+# Watching, Reasoning and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning

 <p align="center">